 2. You have to keep them warm.

-It is hard for the Chihuahua to survive in cold weather.
-They love a warm climate.
+This dog needs warmth to stay happy and healthy.
+Chis love a warm climate, and will have extra needs in a cold climate.
 You must put some clothes on them if you are going out with them in the cold.

-Children may not be able to take care of the fragile dog.
+Children may not be able to take care of a Chihuahua puppy or even an adult dog.
 A simple and rough handling can easily harm him.
-Most Chihuahuas do not get well with the young children as they fear they will get hurt.
+Most Chihuahuas do not get along well with the young children as they fear they will get hurt.
 Chihuahuas must be handled with care.

 Chihuahuas are not the best choice of a pet if you are living in a location where silence is required.
 If the walls of your house are not thick enough, the barking sound will go outside the house.

-Chihuahuas are very particular about their territory and the place where they live.
-They don’t adapt well to changes in locations easily.
-You can train them to overcome this.
+As for Chihuahua temperament, they are very particular about their territory and the place where they live.
+They don’t adapt well to changes in locations easily, but you can train them to overcome this.

-5. They are very sensitive and can have health issues.
+5. They are very sensitive and can have health conditions.